-Additions to technology and customer relationships in 2018 relate to the valuation of identified intangibles in the context of the business combinations with Storetail Marketing SAS ("Storetail") and Manage.com.("Manage").
 Amortization on technology and customer relationships relates to HookLogic, Storetail and Manage intangibles resulting from each of the three business combinations respectively.
-In 2019 we accounted for in "Amortization and depreciation expense" to a change in useful life of Manage's technology based on the early decommissioning of the Manage platform and an impairment loss of Manage's customers relationships driven by lower business performance compared to expectations at the time of the acquisition, largely due to high client concentration and a volatile business environment.
-The Manage customer relationships were written down to their estimated fair value, calculated under the discounted cash flows model.
+In 2019 the increase in "Amortization and depreciation expense" was due to a change in useful life of Manage's technology based on the early decommissioning of the Manage platform and an impairment loss of Manage's customers relationships driven by lower business performance compared to expectations at the time of the acquisition, largely due to high client concentration and a volatile business environment.

-No other event that would trigger impairment in the balance of intangibles has occurred over the period.
+No event in 2020 that would trigger impairment in the balance of intangibles has occurred.